 Forklifts and other heavy equipment types are the leading cause of severe injuries or even deaths in warehouses.
 Heavy warehouse equipment can cause injuries during the loading and unloading of items.
 Employees can even be run over or hit, fall while on the elevated pallet, or fall between the trailer and the lift.
 Such accidents are more common because of crowded warehouses, unsafe working environments, and poor training.

 It’s common to encounter wet or slippery floors in warehouses.
 There may also be uneven flooring surfaces.
 With excess inventory, containers, pallets, and accumulation debris, tripping accidents are common.
 Other issues that could increase the frequency of trips and slips include grease, cords, or factory residue where workers usually walk through.

 3. Exposure to toxic substances

 Sometimes, it’s necessary to work with volatile and hazardous chemicals, particularly if handling a critical part of the production process.
 Unexpected spills of these chemicals are difficult to prevent, and there is a high chance for warehouse workers to be exposed to these dangerous spills.

 In a warehouse, most items are stacked on shelves.
 As employees move around during their daily routines, there is a risk of these objects falling at some point.
 Issues such as human error, improperly-kept objects, improper operations setup, and carelessness could also result in injuries caused by falling objects.

 5. Machine entanglement

 This is a dangerous workplace accident that can result in severe injuries or even death.
 Machine entanglement accidents occur when an employee gets caught in or compressed by warehouse or factory equipment.
-It is important for warehouse owners to get their employees trained and take the right precautions to ensure safety.

 - The right to seek compensation for the damages you suffered.